citizenfx/fivem-docs/content/docs/server-manual/setting-up-a-server.md

 ## Before you begin
 If you haven't done so yet, register a free license key on the [Cfx.re Keymaster](https://keymaster.fivem.net/).

-When asked for an IP, the IP should be the *public* IP on which you're going to *first* use the key.
-Afterwards, the key can be used for a single server instance on any IP.

 ## Available guides
 - [ZAP-Hosting setup guide][setting-up-a-server-zap]
 - [Ultimate easy setup guide (txAdmin)][setting-up-a-server-txadmin]